 Opening The Inspection Opening:

 In the majority of cases, to open the “IO”, you will need a strap wrench to grip the cap, then unscrew it by twisting it anticlockwise.
-Undoing should be easy if the clean-out is PVC (even a steady hand may do the trick); it may be more difficult if the pipe fittings are old rusted cast-iron that haven’t been opened in a long time.
-Hard to open cast iron plugs can sometimes loosen if you apply heat around the joint, which will expand the metal pipe and loosens the plug.
+Undoing should be easy if the clean-out is PVC (even a steady hand may do the trick); it may be more difficult if the pipe fittings are old, rusted cast iron that hasn’t been opened in a long time.
+Hard-to-open cast iron plugs can sometimes loosen if you apply heat around the joint, which will expand the metal pipe and loosen the plug.

 Whatever the situation you find yourself in with a drain blockage, do not hesitate to contact The Brisbane Plumbers, Brisbane’s blocked drain specialists.